 \section{Analysis}

-We wish to: (i) show that PMATIC ensures correct decoding if the conditional TV distance between the encoder and decoder token predictions is at most $\delta$; (ii) show (in expectation) theoretical performance bounds.
-Since we compress in bits, all logarithms are base-$2$ unless noted otherwise.
+We wish to: (i) show PMATIC ensures correctness if the conditional TV distance between the encoder and decoder token predictions is at most $\delta$; (ii) show (expected) theoretical performance bounds.
+Since we compress in bits, logarithms are base-$2$ unless noted otherwise.